 - If either the Title IX Coordinator or Title IX Deputy Coordinator decide at any point that the safety of a student or of any member of the College community is at stake, an interim suspension may be imposed on a student who is suspected of violating the Student Code of Conduct, any rules, regulations, or procedures of the College, or otherwise poses a risk of safety to the campus, until the time student conduct resolution or disciplinary action can be completed.
 Interim suspensions are imposed in consultation with the Dean of Students/Vice President of Student Affairs.
 This action assumes no determination of responsibility and the student conduct process will be held as soon as possible.
 This action cannot be taken unless the Reporting Individual files a formal report or complaint with the Title IX Coordinator, Title IX Deputy Coordinator, or designee.
 A student subject to such interim measures may appeal the decision to impose them to the DoS/VPSA within 3 business days after being notified of the decision.

-If the Responding Student is a currently enrolled student, any person who has experienced an incident of sexual misconduct or gender-based discrimination may file a formal report with the Title IX Coordinator or designee.
+If the Responding Student is a currently enrolled student, any person may file a formal report of gender-based misconduct with the Title IX Coordinator or designee.
 The Reporting Individual works with the Title IX Coordinator or designee to submit a statement and explore options for proceeding through the process.

 It is the Reporting Individual’s decision whether or not to file a criminal report.
 The College encourages Reporting Individuals to seek out the support system that feels most appropriate and helpful.
 It is the policy of Skidmore College, and the Saratoga Springs Police Department, to not issue citations or take disciplinary action against victims who are under the legal drinking age or under the influence of illegal substances who report an assault.